WE ARE IN GOOD HAND

 We may be having normal hands but believe me, in one or another, we need healing when we realize that we have our own hand abnormalities.

-Our hand might be normal.
+Our hands might be normal.
 But what I want to focus not on its physical aspects.

-Our hands gesture will speak out our unspoken words.
+Our hand gestures will speak out our unspoken words.

 It could reveal our inner thoughts.
 Others could take a glimpse of our personality.